framework-for/cypress/README.md

 ## Our Mission

-Cypress is built on the best open source technologies, and naturally we fully embrace open source in order to be successful.
-Our [Dashboard](https://on.cypress.io/dashboard-features) runs Public Projects for free - just like [Github](https://github.com/), [TravisCI](https://travis-ci.org/), [CircleCI](https://circleci.com) and other developer tools you know and love.
+Cypress is built on the best open source technologies, and naturally we fully embrace open source.
+It's essential for us to be successful.
+Our services will always be **optional**, and Cypress itself will always work indepedently of them.
+Our [Dashboard](https://on.cypress.io/dashboard-features) even runs Public Projects for free - just like [Github](https://github.com/), [TravisCI](https://travis-ci.org/), [CircleCI](https://circleci.com) and other developer tools you know and love.

+Our mission is to build a thriving, open source ecosystem that enhances productivity, makes testing a fun enjoyable experience, and generates developer happiness.
+We hold ourselves accountable to champion a testing process **that actually works**.
+We expect our [documentation](https://on.cypress.io) to be simple, approachable, not presumptious, and enable you to fully understand not just the **what** but the **why**.

-Open source, developer productivity and happiness.
-Create an ecosystem that thrives.
-Champion a testing process that is effective, fast, and consistent.
-Help developers build a new generation of modern applications faster, better, and without stress or anxiety.
+We want to help developers build a new generation of modern applications faster, better, and without the stress and anxiety associated with managing tests and their eventual failures.

-Your tests will never live or die by us.
-They are yours, part of your source, your investment, and nothing will ever stop them from running.
+We know that in order for us to be successful, that we must enable, nurture and provide a clear path to success for our users.
+Your test code is an investment into Cypress, and it will never be coupled to us as a company or team.
+Your code will always run independently and be free from needing us to exist.

-To be successful you must enable, nurture and provide a path to success for users.
-We want you to build, extend, fix, support, and enhance Cypress.
-Testing needs a lot of love, and we are here to foster this into an ecosystem everyone can learn and benefit from.
+We believe testing needs a lot of love, and we are here to foster a tool, service, and community that everyone can learn and benefit from.
+We're here solving the hardest pain points that every developer working on the web identifies with.
+We hope that you'll join us in making Cypress a lasting community that helps everyone win.

 # Why Cypress?